manideep1108/synboost/README.md

 # Pixel-wise Anomaly Detection in Complex Driving Scenes
-This repository is the PyTorch and PyTorch Lightning implementation of the paper for["Pixel-wise Anomaly Detection in Complex Driving Scenes"](https://arxiv.org/abs/2103.05445).
+This repository is the PyTorch implementation of the paper, ["Pixel-wise Anomaly Detection in Complex Driving Scenes"](https://arxiv.org/abs/2103.05445).
 It is well documented version of the original repository with the code flow available [here](https://github.com/giandbt/synboost).
 The paper address the problem of anomaly segmentation.

 ![Alt text](display_images/methodology.png?raw=true "Methodology")